Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Prevention of hypovolemia includes:

-• timely treatment of acute intestinal infections;
+• timely treatment acute intestinal infections;

 • refusal of self-medication with diuretics.